adambard/learnxinyminutes-docs/perl6.html.markdown

 !$a! # with right-associative `!`, this is `!($a!)` !$a! # with non-associative `!`, this is illegal

-## And to end the list of operators ...
+## Last part of the operator list :

 ## * Sort comparison
 # They return one value of the `Order` enum : `Less`, `Same` and `More` (which numerify to -1, 0 or +1).